+- · Achieve one to two week goals.

+- Wean from full support to a cane as instructed.

+- · Walk at least one quarter mile.

+- Climb and descend a flight of stairs (12-14 steps) more than once daily.

+- Bend your knee more than 90°.

+- Straighten your knee completely.

-- · Achieve one to two week goals. - Wean from full support to a cane as instructed. - Walk at least one quarter mile. - Climb and descend a flight of stairs (12-14 steps) more than once daily. - Bend your hip to 90° unless otherwise instructed - Independently shower and dress. - Resume homemaking tasks. - Do 20 minutes of home exercises twice a day with or without the therapist. - Begin driving if left hip had surgery.
+- Independently shower and dress.

+- Resume homemaking tasks.

+- Do 20 minutes of home exercises twice a day with or without the therapist.

+- Begin driving if left knee had surgery.
 You will need permission from therapist.